TarsCloud/TarsDocs_en/installation/source.md

 - During the installation process, because the tar web relies on nodejs, it will automatically download nodejs, NPM, PM2 and related dependencies, and set the environment variables to ensure that nodejs takes effect
 - The version of nodejs currently downloads v12.13.0 by default
-- If you have nodejs installed, you'd better uninstall it first
+- If you have lower version nodejs installed, you'd better uninstall it first

 **Note: the compilation and installation of tarsframework needs to be completed**